 Job Opening: Software Engineer (Come work with us!)

-We’re seeking a software engineer to join our small-but-growing team here in San Francisco.
+We’re seeking a software engineer to join our small-but-growing team.
+Both SF-based and remote applicants are welcome.

 We’re a design and software company on a mission to make complex topics understandable.
 We create engaging and approachable visual content in our web-based stack format: a go-at-your-own-pace reading experience that weaves together illustrations, animations, photographs and interactive elements.